psharanda/FixFlex/Readme/src/templates/README.md

 - `onCreateLayoutGuide(_:)` gives you the implicit `UILayoutGuide` for configuration

 Each `SizingIntent` can also specify a `spacingBefore(_:)` to add (or subtract, via negative values) the gap before that item—handy for overlaps or custom per-item spacing.

+### Behavior notes

+- `hstack` defaults to leading/trailing so layouts mirror in RTL; set `useAbsolutePositioning: true` to force left/right.
+- `startOffset`/`endOffset = nil` leaves the leading/trailing item unpinned and should only be used when other constraints define its position.
+- `Flex` on views keeps existing hugging/compression unless you pass overrides; the spacer-only overload applies `.required` by default.

 ## How it works